onehilltech/ember-cli-mdc/packages/mdc-form/README.md

 The `{{mdc-form}}` element will yield the `valid` and `invalid`, which is just `not(valid)`, state of the form.
 The yielded values can then be used to modify elements inside the form.
-For example, it can be use to enable or disable a button.
+For example, it can be use to enable/disable a button.

 > The form yields both `valid` and `invalid` because you cannot negate either value
 > when setting an attribute value without the use of a helper, such as `not` in